stanford-futuredata/ColBERT/README.md

 2,-0.1,-0.05,0,0.05,0.1
 3,-0.1,-0.075,-0.05,-0.025,0,0.025,0.05,0.075,0.1
 ```
 QulBERT trains and constructs the FAISS index on-the-fly, so no additional command is necessary for this step.
 Instead, the indexing command simply accepts two addtional arguments: `--partitions` controls the number of partitions used by the FAISS index, and `--sample` controls the fraction of embeddings used as FAISS index training data.
+If you observe excessive memory usage, we suggest lowering the batch size and/or the FAISS training sample fraction (`--sample`).

 After indexing is complete, retrieval and re-ranking proceed as usual but with the following additional arguments repeated from the indexing step:
 ```
 --compression_level 1 --compression_thresholds /path/to/compression_thresholds.csv
 ```